scorpiodiagrams/fdg/wiki/chapter002.md

 ;;(+ (expt x0 3) (* x0 (expt y0 2))
 ;;   (expt y0 3))
 ```
-We can also apply ~h~ to a point defined in terms of its polar coordinates:
+We can also apply #Code(h) to a point defined in terms of its polar coordinates:
 ```Scheme
 (h (R2-polar-chi-inverse (up 'r0 'theta0)))
 ;;(+ (* (expt r0 3) (expt (sin theta0) 3))